 'Targeted environmental watering has also led to the detection of increasing numbers of endangered Southern bell frogs in the region.

-'It's the support and endorsement of the EWAG which has enabled these projects to progress and achieve significant environmental outcomes,' he said.
+'It's the support and endorsement of the Environmental Water Advisory Group which has enabled these projects to progress and achieve significant environmental outcomes,' he said.

-The Murray Lower Darling EWAG provides advice to Department of Planning, Industry and Environment (former OEH) on managing environmental water within the area of operation of the Water Sharing Plan for the New South Wales Murray and Lower Darling Regulated Rivers Water Sources 2016.
+The Murray Lower Darling EWAG provides advice to Department of Planning and Environment (former OEH) on managing environmental water within the area of operation of the Water Sharing Plan for the New South Wales Murray and Lower Darling Regulated Rivers Water Sources 2016.